PECE-project/drupal-pece/src/docs/source/docs/permissions.md

 have all of the same capabilities as a contributor, except that they can also view content that has been designated as Restricted.

+**Administrators** can approve user registrations and configure the site theme.
+Administrators have access to edit any artifact on the platform.

 Content Permissions
 -----------